rjwalls/CS4401-notes/2019-03-27-global_offset_table.md

 ```

 After compiling and executing our binary we get a string displayed on our
 screen.
 Nice and easy.
-However, this dinamically-linked binary calls the
+However, this dynamically-linked binary calls the
 `printf` function from the standard C library.
-We can check this out by running
+We can get the list of
-`ldd sample` where `sample` is the binary compiled with the C code shown above.
+dynamically linked binaries used by our program by running `ldd sample`---where
+`sample` is the binary compiled with the C code shown above.
 We get the result

 ```
 linux-vdso.so.1 =>  (0x00007ffff7ffa000)